 Talking clearly with your roommate about what you need is one of the best ways students can eliminate little problems before they become big problems.
 Many colleges encourage students at the beginning of the school year to sit down with the help of residential staff and work out a rooming agreement together.
 “Parents can coach their students to self-advocate and to identify those things that are most important to them, to talk about differences, and to encourage them to be open and direct about those things from the outset,” advises Low.

 Be open to growth and change, even if it’s uncomfortable.
 Learning to interact effectively with others is a life skill that will be a central element for success as an adult.
 “I always encourage students to embrace what they can learn from each other,” Low comments, “as they will enrich their own lives by learning about different cultures and having their own stereotypes of people challenged by living with someone who is different from them.”

-So when your student calls to complain about their roommate—and they will—what should parents do?
-“Listen very thoroughly and resist the urge to swoop in and try to fix things,” advises Low.
-“You will get phone calls from college when things are awesome and when they’re awful.
-Wiithin twenty-four hours your student is fine and has moved on while you feel sick with anxiety.”
-Instead, guide your student to finding solutions with questions such as “What do you think you should do next?”
+Instead, part of teaching college roommate etiquette includes guiding your student to finding solutions with questions such as “What do you think you should do next?”
 If your student isn’t getting along with his or her roommate, encourage him or her to make social connections with students on his floor, in classes, through clubs and activities.
-And remember, parents, to take the long view: even a lousy college roommate can be a growth experience that teaches your son or daughter essential life skills.
+And remember, parents, to take the long view.
+Even a lousy college roommate can be a growth experience that teaches your son or daughter essential life skills.